Larissa-Cury/E-commerceProject/README.md

 Business Problems:

 * _What is the total and average sales revenue for each product category (food, snacks, medicine, toys, hygiene) across years ?
-Which product category had the highest total sales and which has the lowest across years?_
+Which product category had the highest total sales and which had the lowest?_
-  - `Food` had the greatest revenue considering the whole dataset while `Toys` has the lowest.
+  - `Food` had the greatest revenue considering the whole dataset while `Toys` had the lowest.
 The results are summarized in descending way (from the highiest to the lowest) in the table below:

 <div align="center">